Date: 16 May 2019. Saving on

 the best aloe infused tissues.
 Plus I save money by not purchasing

 with bits of tissue sticking to everything.
-I'd also upgraded to a
+I had also upgraded to a

 better/warmer flannel nightgown.
 The old one was stained and I